aws-samples/sample-packages-for-aws-wickr/docs/mysql-backup.md

 Overall steps

-1. Follow these steps to put server offline
+1. Follow these steps to put server **offline**
-    1. In the KOTS admin console config, check box “Database Upgrade Confirmation”
+    1. In the KOTS admin console config, check box “Database Upgrade Confirmation” (only on 6.58.x)
-        1. This will only be visible if 6.58.x is deployed
     2. Save the config change then deploy
 2. Backup DB
 3. Migrate to MySQL 8, by deploying Ent 6.62.x
     1. If preflight check failed at database backup
-        1. In the KOTS admin console, Version history, edit config of 6.62.x
+        1. In the KOTS admin console, edit (wrench icon) the config of version (6.62.x) you try to deploy
         2. Check box “Database Backed Up”
         3. Save the config change then deploy
     2. Ingress/server will be back online along with the upgrade